Current Size: 100%

-There are ten million working women in Britain.
+There are fourteen million working women in Britain.
 Many factors have helped keep occupational health a "men only" issue, from bad science to prejudice, to the jobs we do.
 The two enduring myths are that men do all the risky work and when women do get hurt it is explained by differences in gender, not jobs.

 Women are more exposed to repetitive and monotonous work and to stressful conditions, young women are more likely to be assaulted at work than men and women are more likely than men to experience back strain, skin diseases, headaches and eyestrain.

 Women's workplace health problems are frequently compounded by getting more of the same at home - the "double jeopardy " of domestic work, which can mean a second shift of lifting, responsibility and chemicals topping off those experienced all day at work.